-OLAP requires fast response times for multiple users, and this in turn demands that significant parts of an OLAP cube be precomputed and held in materialized views.
-The Oracle Database enables great flexibility in the use of materialized views for OLAP.
+Analytical SQL requires fast response times for multiple users, and this in turn demands that significant parts of a cube be precomputed and held in materialized views

 Data warehouse designers can choose exactly how much data to materialize.
 A data warehouse can have the full hierarchical cube materialized.
 While this will take the most storage space, it ensures quick response for any query within the cube.
-On the other hand, a data warehouse could have just partial materialization, saving storage space, but allowing only a subset of possible queries to be answered at highest speed.
-If an OLAP environment's queries cover the full range of aggregate groupings possible in its data set, it may be best to materialize the whole hierarchical cube.
+Alternatively, a data warehouse could have just partial materialization, saving storage space, but allowing only a subset of possible queries to be answered at highest speed.
+If the queries cover the full range of aggregate groupings possible in its data set, it may be best to materialize the whole hierarchical cube.